Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-invoice-qr-codes.md

 ¿Cómo funcionan los QR Codes?

+"The quick response, or QR, Code is a two-dimensional version of the Barcode able to convey a wide variety of information almost instantly with the scan of a mobile device.

+Able to store up to 7089 digits or 4296 characters, including punctuation marks and special characters, the Code can equally encode words and phrases such as internet addresses.
+One thing to always keep in mind, especially when it comes to designing the Static QR Codes aesthetic is that the more data is added, the more the size increases and its structure becomes more complex.

+Even when damaged, the QR Code’s structure data keys include duplications.
+It is thanks to these redundancies that allow up to 30% of the Code structure to take damage without affecting its readability on scanners, ."

+"The anatomy of a QR Code: Positioning detection markers, Alignment markings, Timing pattern, Version information, Format information, Data and error correction keys and Quiet zone."

 # Unresolved questions

 <!-- Optional, but suggested for first drafts.
 What parts of the design are still